Physical Address

 After decades of background study and advocacy – see here for a research compilation – legislators in Maine and Texas passed bills that allow starter homes by putting guardrails on local minimum lot sizes.
 Without guardrails, localities often require every new house lot to be much bigger than what local families can afford.

-With those proven successes, several more states have serious proposals on the table for 2026.
+With those successes, several more states have serious proposals on the table for 2026.
 Here’s a brief comparison, emphasizing the lot size that’s required under the law, where the law applies, and whether the law has detailed protections against local poison pills.

 The “detailed protections” are important because it’s very easy to shadowban small lot homes via large setbacks, width or depth requirements, and so on.